-Chart 11: Share of Low-Wage Workers within 10 Per Cent of Cutoff, the Incidence of Low-Wages and Low-Wage Gap, 1997=100, 1997-2014
+Chart 11: Share of Low-Wage Workers within 10 Per Cent of Cutoff, the Incidence of Low Wages and Low-Wage Gap, 1997=100, 1997-2014

-Another way to exhibit the importance of the marginal individual for determining changes in the low-wage gap and the incidence of low-wages is to observe changes in the distribution of employees around the cutoff (Chart 12).
-This charts shows that there is a very strong link between the share of the all employees aged 20 to 64 years within 10 per cent below the cutoff and 10 per cent above the cutoff.
+Another way to exhibit the importance of the marginal individual for determining changes in the low-wage gap and the incidence of low wages is to observe changes in the distribution of employees around the cutoff (Chart 12).
+This charts shows that there is a very strong link between the share of all employees aged 20 to 64 years within 10 per cent below the cutoff and 10 per cent above the cutoff.

-Chart 12: Distribution near the Cutoff, Employees (20-64), Canada, 1997-2014

-These observations help provide some evidence behind the suggestion that it is marginal individuals that are driving changes in the low-wage gap and the incidence of low-wages, assuming that increases and decreases in the share of low-wage workers within the 10 per cent cutoff are entirely driven by individuals entering and leaving low-wage territory.
-Unfortunately, without longitudinal data, it is not possible to confirm that this is the main driver behind the negative relationship between the incidence of low-wages and the low-wage gap.
+Chart 12: Distribution near the Cutoff, Employees (20-64), Canada, 1997=100, 1997-2014 assuming that increases and decreases in the share of low-wage workers within the 10 per cent cutoff are entirely driven by individuals entering and leaving low-wage territory.
+Unfortunately, without longitudinal data, it is not possible to confirm that this is the main driver behind the negative relationship between the incidence of low wages and the low-wage gap.